rohanfray/IS606_Collab_1/IS606_Sandwich.md

 ### Preliminary Analysis

-After plotting histograms and scatterplots of the historical data, it was evident that:
+After plotting histograms and scatter plots of the historical data, it was evident that:

 * Demand can be modeled as a random variable.
 * Very often sandwich demand exceeded supply.